JSMonk/sweet-monads/iterator/README.md

 function take<I>(n: number): LazyIterator<I>;
 ```

-- `n: number` - count of element which should be takken.
+- `n: number` - count of element which should be taken.
 - Returns the `LazyIterator` which yields first `n` elements.

 Example: